dahomey-technologies/Dahomey.Json/README.md

 * Support for numeric, enum and custom dictionary keys
 * Support for non default constructors
 * Can ignore default values if null
+* Can require properties or fields with different policies
 * Object mapping to programmatically configure features on a class

 ## Installation